Informed POMDP: Leveraging Additional Information in Model-Based RL: Introduction

-In the context of informed POMDP, we show that recurrent statistics are sufficient for the optimal control of the execution POMDP when they are predictive sufficient for the reward and next information given the action: $p(r, i' | h, a) = p(r, i' | f(h), a)$.
-We then derive a convenient objective for finding a predictive sufficient statistic, which amounts to approximating the conditional distribution $p(r, i' | h, a)$ through likelihood maximization using a model $q_\theta(r, i' | f_\theta(h), a)$, where $f_\theta$ is a recurrent statistic.
+In this context, we prove that recurrent statistics are sufficient for the optimal control when they are predictive sufficient for the reward and next information given the action: $p(r, i' | h, a) = p(r, i' | f(h), a)$.
+We then derive a learning objective for finding a predictive sufficient statistic, which amounts to approximating the conditional distribution $p(r, i' | h, a)$ through likelihood maximization using a model $q_\theta(r, i' | f_\theta(h), a)$, where $f_\theta$ is the recurrent statistic.
 Compared to the classic objective for learning sufficient statistics \citep{igl2018deep, buesing2018learning, han2019variational, hafner2019learning}, this objective approximates $p(r, i' | h, a)$ instead of $p(r, o' | h, a)$.
-In addition, we show that this learned generative model $q_\theta(r, i'| f_\theta(h), a)$ is an environment model from which latent trajectories can be generated.
-Consequently, policies can be optimized in a model-based RL fashion using those generated trajectories.
-This proposed approach boils down to adapting model-based algorithms, such as PlaNet or Dreamer \citep{hafner2019learning, hafner2020dream, hafner2021mastering, hafner2023mastering}, by relying on a model of the information instead of a model of the observation.
-We consider several standard environments that we formalize as informed POMDPs (Mountain Hike, Flickering Atari, Velocity Control and Flickering Control).
-Our informed adaptation of Dreamer is shown to provide a significant convergence speed and performance improvement on some environments, while hurting performances in others, especially in the flickering environments.
+Next, we show that this learned model $q_\theta(r, i'| f_\theta(h), a)$ can be adapted to provide a world model from which latent trajectories can be sampled without explicitly reconstructing the observation.
+This approach boils down to adapting latent world models such as those of PlaNet or Dreamer \citep{hafner2019learning, hafner2020dream, hafner2021mastering, hafner2023mastering} by relying on a model of the information instead of a model of the observation.
+Our claims are supported by experiments in several environments that we formalize as informed POMDPs (Mountain Hike, Velocity Control, Pop Gym, Flickering Atari and Flickering Control).
+The informed adaptation of Dreamer exhibits an improvement in terms of convergence speed and policy performance in many environments, while sometimes hurting performance in others.